-Within the survey area, 234 SSS targets were recognized, with dimensions and heights ranging from 0.2 to 9.7 m and generally less than 1 m respectively (except for the Wreck 1723, dimensions 17.58 m x 3.9 m x 2.75 m).
+Within the survey area, 649 SSS targets were detected, with dimensions and heights ranging from less than 0.2 m to 9.6 m and generally less than 1 m respectively (except from one portion 35 m long of UK-NL-8 Cable exposed).
 These targets were observed spread throughout the entire survey area and were interpreted as to be only debris patches.
-No boulders were expected considering the palaeo-environmental context and none were identified.
+No boulders were expected considering palaeoenvironmental context and none were identified.
 A noisy magnetic area was found at the Sandbank Buitenbank 3 location.
 Multiple causes of such an anomalous magnetic distribution are possible, such as geological surficial anomalies and/or scattered buried objects.

-Moreover, 685 MAG targets were recognized, with anomaly amplitudes ranging from 1 nT to 12982 nT.
-The major targets were observed in correspondence of the cables and pipelines crossing the WFS III area, but there are also a number of smaller targets spread throughout the survey area.
-The interpretation of these targets permitted to follow three (3) unknown linear targets, two of them assumed to be related, that were not listed in any previous database.
+Moreover, 1004 MAG targets were recognized, with anomaly amplitudes ranging from less than 1 nT to 4911 nT.
+The major targets were observed in correspondence of the cables and pipelines crossing the WFS IV area, but there are also a number of smaller targets spread throughout the survey area.
+In particular, in the northern part of the WFS IV, there is a "noisy" zone where the magnetic field appears to be disturbed by a concentration of small anomalies.
+This can be due to ferromagnetic debris.